-When the C function expects a character address, mkf2c generates the code to dynamically allocate memory and to copy the Fortran character value, for its specified length, to memory.
+When the C function expects a character address, mkf2c generates the code to dynamically allocate memory and to copy the Fortran character value, for its specified length, to the allocated memory.
 This creates a null-terminated string.
 In this case,

-- The address passed to C points to allocated memory - The length of the value is not passed as an implicit argument - There is a terminating null byte in the value - Changes in the string are not reflected back to Fortran
+- · The address passed to C points to the allocated memory - The length of the value is not passed as an implicit argument - There is a terminating null byte in the value - Changes in the string are not reflected back to Fortran

-A character array is passed by mkt2c as a Fortran CHARACTERn value.
+A character array specified in the C function is processed by mkf2c just like a Fortran CHARACTER\n value.
 In this case,

-- The address prepared by Fortran is passed to the C function - The length of the value is passed as an implicit argument (see "Normal Treatment of Parameters" on page 31) - The character array contains no terminating null byte (unless the Fortran programmer supplies one) - Changes in the array by the C function will be visible to Fortran
+- The address prepared by Fortran is passed to the C function - The length of the value is passed as an implicit argument (see "Normal Treatment of Parameters" on page 33) - The character array contains no terminating null byte (unless the Fortran programmer supplies one) - Changes in the array by the C function will be visible to Fortran